 The four seasons in Australia: spring, summer, autumn, and winter — determine the weather, the ecosystem, and daylight hours throughout the year.

-The current season in Australia is Spring.
+The current season in Australia is Summer.

 Since Australia is located in the Southern Hemisphere, the seasons are opposite to those of the Northern Hemisphere.